 The International Institute of Metropolitan Detroit (IIMD) was founded, in 1919, by a group of YWCA volunteers who sought to help legal immigrants learn English, appreciate freedom and democracy, become citizens, be assimilated into their new communities, and learn to understand each other's cultures.
 The International Institute of Detroit was one of 55 such institutes founded by the national YWCA in cosmopolitan cities all over the U.S., at a time of peak immigration into the U.S. (See http://www.iimd.org/?q=node/1917 for more details.)
 The International Institute movement was inspired by Jane Addams' Hull House, in Chicago (1889), and the "settlement movement" in England, including Toynbee Hall in London, founded in 1884.
 The first such International Institute was founded in New York City by Edith Terry Bremer, in 1911.
 The original International Institute of Detroit, starting in 1919, was located in a brick cottage at the corner of Adams and Witherell, in Downtown Detroit (across the street from the current Comerica Park Detroit Tigers baseball stadium).
 Newly arrived immigrants to Detroit were welcomed at this building, as they sat around what became a familiar fireplace in the building's living room.

 In 1934, the International Institute moved to new expanded facilities at 2431 East Grand Boulevard, in Detroit.
 It became part of the "YWCA Industrial Center," funded as a Red Feather agency, and changed its name to "The International Center."
 In 1945, the International Center became independent of the YWCA, changed its name back to the "International Institute," and became a 501(c)(3) non-profit organization, funded by the United Foundation Torch Drive.
 The first President of the Board of Directors was Dr. David C. Henry, the President of Wayne University (now Wayne State University).
 At the end of World War II, the International Institute was one of the first organizations nationally to work with the U.S. Department of State to arrange programs for short-term visitors from foreign countries.
-This visitors program later became the International Visitors Council of Metropolitan Detroit.
+This visitors program later became the International Visitors Council of Metropolitan Detroit, which is today housed in the International Institute building.